AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-There are missing parameters or invalid syntax.
+The enetered restaurant details matches an existing restaurant in the restaurant directory.

     * 1b1.
-FoodTrail shows an error message, notifying the user about the syntax for add.
+FoodTrail shows an error message, notifying the user that the restaurant already exists in the restaurant directory.

       Use case resumes at step 1.